arborchurch/arbor-web/site/content/messages/even-here/grief.md

 > Indeed, we felt we had received the sentence of death.
 But this happened that we might not rely on ourselves but on God, who raises the dead.

-As we grapple with the grief of sudden pastor loss for a second time, Alison shares a Biblical framework for grief from 2 Corinthians 1, and a recipe for your very own _grief smoothie_.
+As we grapple with the grief of sudden pastorloss for a second time, Alison shares a Biblical framework for grief from 2 Corinthians 1, and a recipe for your very own _grief smoothie_.